 If you head on over to Elegant Themes, you can click on the Join Today tab and purchase the Divi Theme and create an account.

-Once your accounts created, you'll be able to download the Divi Theme as a .zip file.
+Once your account is created, you'll be able to download the Divi Theme as a .zip file.

 You'll need this in a moment back inside your WordPress Dashboard…